Ai Accountant

 Key takeaways

-• Correct service mapping and rates are critical, validate RCM applicability for legal, arbitral tribunal, director, GTA, security, sponsorship, government renting, and import of services
+• Correct service mapping drives everything: validate RCM applicability for legal (18%), GTA (5% unless forward charge opted), director fees (18%), security, sponsorship, government renting, and import of services before posting any entry

 Introduction

-In this guide, you will map services and rates, execute cash payment and ITC, post month-end entries, report correctly in GSTR-3B, and run a vendor wise RCM tracker.
+In this guide, you will map services and rates, execute cash payment and ITC, post GST monthly set off entries and journal entries for reverse charge mechanism (RCM) in India accounting, report correctly in GSTR-3B, and run a vendor wise RCM tracker.
 Practical examples and checklists help you operationalize immediately.

-RCM depends on the notified nature of supply under Section 9(3), supplier and recipient types including Section 9(4) for unregistered suppliers to registered recipients, registration status, and place of supply which drives tax heads.
-For a quick overview, see the Reverse Charge Mechanism overview, the 20 toughest RCM FAQs, and the ClearTax reverse charge guide.
+RCM depends on the notified nature of supply under Section 9(3) of the CGST Act, supplier and recipient types including Section 9(4) for unregistered suppliers to registered recipients, registration status, and place of supply which drives tax heads.

 Common RCM Services for SMEs and CA Firms